Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 # <a id="Using_Special_Filters"></a>Using Special Filters ###

-Pathpoint allows you execute  different troubleshooting tasks using New Relic synthetic monitors, which in turn allow you to run those tasks in the background.
+Pathpoint allows you to execute  different troubleshooting tasks using New Relic synthetic monitors, which in turn allow you to run those tasks in the background.

 ## <a id="Canary_Filter"></a>Canary Filter ###